All of our individual actions matter. Together, we can shift the trajectory for students in this country when we teach and lead for equity.

 - On this page, we offer a few ways to support your current practice with tools or ideas from the framework.
 As we learn more from your experiences and those of your students, we look forward to sharing additional resources and stories.

 There are many entry points to Teaching for Equity depending on your role, identity, context, and experiences.
 To get you started, we’ve named a few guiding ideas to keep in mind!
+For a deeper dive, watch the overview video below (jump to the classroom strands at 9:00).

 Read through the “Framework At-A-Glance” to understand how the five strands braid together.